rubygems/bundler/README.markdown

 ### Packing the bundle's gems

-When sharing or deploying an application, you may want to include everything necessary to install gem dependencies. `bundle pack` will copy .gem files for all of the bundle's dependencies into vendor/cache.
+When sharing or deploying an application, you may want to include everything necessary to install gem dependencies. `bundle cache` will copy .gem files for all of the bundle's dependencies into vendor/cache.
 After that, `bundle install` will always work, since it will install the local .gem files, and will not contact any of the remote sources.